pohlm01/master-thesis/3_mtc.typ

 //   - validity window: A range of consecutive batch tree heads that a relying party accepts

 This section summarizes the @ietf Internet-Draft that describes #glspl("mtc") for @tls~@rfc_mtc.
-The motivation to create a new certificate architecture is mainly driven by the large sizes of @pq signatures.
+The motivation to create a new certificate architecture is mainly driven by the large size of @pq signatures.
-Unfortunately, todays Web@pki relies on signatures in various places not just limited to the @ca signature in the certificate, but also for the embedded @sct for @ct and possibly @ocsp staples for certificate revocation.
+Unfortunately, today's Web@pki relies on signatures in various places not just limited to the @ca signature in the certificate, but also for the embedded @sct for @ct and possibly @ocsp staples for certificate revocation.
-Therefore, replacing all these signatures naively results in a big increase of bytes transferred during a @tls handshake, as discussed in @sec:certificate_size.
+Therefore, replacing all these signatures naively results in a big increase in bytes transferred during a @tls handshake, as @sec:certificate_size will show in detail.
 To prevent this, the Internet-Draft proposes an architecture that reduces the number of signatures where possible and instead greatly relies on hash functions.
 Hash functions have the advantage of being computationally lightweight, small, and @pq secure.